 Marion is a medium-sized city located in the state of Illinois.
 With a population of 17,520 people and six constituent neighborhoods, Marion is the 146th largest community in Illinois.

 Unlike some cities, Marion isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
 Overall, Marion is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Marion who work in office and administrative support (15.99%), sales jobs (10.05%), and food service (8.53%).

 The population of Marion overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Marion, 22.96% have at least a bachelor's degree.

-The per capita income in Marion in 2010 was $25,205, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,820 for a family of four.
+The per capita income in Marion in 2018 was $26,395, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $105,580 for a family of four.
 However, Marion contains both very wealthy and poor people as well.

 Marion is a somewhat ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include Irish, English, Scottish, and Italian.
+Important ancestries of people in Marion include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Marion is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Polish and Spanish.